succabs/cv-velho/README.md

 - Beautiful landing page
 - Menu and preview of the CV
+- 5 fonts to choose from
 - Export the CV to PDF

 The app will have the following features:

 - Helps user in the process, gives tips
-- Different themes, fonts and languages to choose from
+- Different themes and languages to choose from

 # Install & run